danf0547/mconfetti/README.md

 You need shotcut (free).
 This should work on a windows computer, and may work on a mac.
 I've not tested it.
 No warranties or guarantees of performance are made or implied.

+Log:

+12-3-2020: Added help feature and support for image files.